crosscutio/dhis2-crosscut-app/README.md

 ### App setup
 - Install the Microplanning app.
 - Set up a free account with Crosscut within the Microplanning app.
 It takes less than a minute and allows your Microplanning app to access the Crosscut analytics engine.
 It also allows you to manually edit catchment areas, visualize health site accessibility heat maps, and access other features at [app.crosscut.io](https://app.crosscut.io/).
-- Internet access is required to use the Microplanning app.
+- Internet access (specifically to [api-production.app.crosscut.io](https://api-production.app.crosscut.io)) is required to use the Microplanning app.

 ### How to create new catchment areas